-Hampton Court is a magnificent historical palace in the south-west of London.
+Hampton Court is a magnificent historical palace in the southwest of London.
 Perhaps best known for its Tudor connections, the palace was the royal residence of Henry VIII and his entourage.
 Here’s a selection of things to do for families at the former royal palace.

 The Thames connecting Hampton Court Palace

 It’s not a coincidence that Hampton Court Palace was built right next to the Thames.
 The river Thames was London’s highway back in medieval times, and the royals much preferred travelling on the river which was both faster, cleaner and more comfortable than travelling on primitive gravel roads over land.